Isaac Paredes Player Props: Rays vs. Nationals

 Nationals Pitching Rankings (2022)

-- Nationals pitchers combined to allow 244 total home runs at a rate of 1.5 per game (the most in baseball).
+- Nationals pitchers combined to give up 244 total home runs at a rate of 1.5 per game (the most in the league).

-- Williams will make his first start of the season for the Nationals.
+- Kuhl starts for the first time this season for the Nationals.

-- The 30-year-old right-hander came out of the bullpen and threw six innings when he last appeared on Wednesday, Oct.
-5 against the Washington Nationals.
+- The 30-year-old right-hander started and threw 3 1/3 innings when he last appeared on Saturday, Oct.
+1 against the Los Angeles Dodgers.

 © 2023 Data Skrive.
 All rights reserved.